resilient-swarms/planar_metacmaes/README.md

 - Control Variables for building binaries

   * `BUILD_TYPE`
-     - "meta": Building for meta conditions
+     - "damage_meta": Building for meta conditions
      - "random": Building the random control condition
-     - any other string: Building all the other control conditions
+     - any other string: Building all the other control conditions (control2D, control4D, and control6D)

   * `BUILD_GRAPHICS`
      - True: Building with generating robot captures